SFe-Team-was-taken/SFe/sfe-specification-4.0u13.md

 ### 5.6.9 SFty sub-chunk

-The `SFty` sub-chunk is required and contains a case-sensitive UTF-8 string with even length identifying the type of format used in SFe.
+The `SFty` sub-chunk is nested inside the `ISFe-list` sub-chunk.
+It is required and contains a case-sensitive UTF-8 string with even length identifying the type of format used in SFe.
 Its value is used by SFe-compatible players to assist in loading banks by telling the program what variant of SFe to load a bank as.
+(Update 13)

 The defined values of the `SFty` chunk are: